JoshuaC215/agent-service-toolkit/README.md

 - [x] Add more sophisticated tools for the research assistant
 - [x] Increase test coverage and add CI pipeline
 - [x] Add support for multiple agents running on the same service, including non-chat agent
-- [ ] Deployment instructions and configuration for cloud providers
+- [x] Service metadata endpoint `/info` and dynamic app configuration
 - [ ] More ideas?
 File an issue or create a discussion!

 ## License